g-k-l/genealogy/README.md

 - side box for mathematician info (get from wikipedia) if available.
 - add a message display for "loading..." during wait time.

+## Organization
+- factor out style and place them in CSS instead (use classes)

 ## TODO UI Features
-- change text color on hover-over
+- delayed transition while path is being highlighted
-- make text more readable on hover-over
+- make text more readable on hover-over (by adding background rectangle)
 - vertical year division in the background and properly position nodes

 ## Working Features